lythk88/STARS/README.md

 * **TestEval**: Test case generation benchmark.
 * **LiveIdeaBench**: Scientific discovery benchmark.

-Each benchmark evaluates the diversity and correctness of reasoning paths under baseline sampling and STAR steering.
+Each benchmark evaluates the diversity and correctness of reasoning paths under baseline sampling and STARS steering.

 ---